Mission & Core Values

 The mission of TCS is to equip Christian children in their calling to glorify God and enjoy Him forever, and to assist parents in the discipleship of their children through gospel-centered, academically rigorous, affordable classical education.

 This robust, distinctly Christian view of education has largely been lost in our culture.
 It is hard to train a child to love goodness, beauty, and truth when we don't believe such things exist.
 This is why Christian education will be distinctly different from the education of the world.
 We are teaching our kids to love what God loves.
-But it turns out that these abilities to think wisely and communicating effectively (the goals of the liberal arts) are precisely the most important skills a person needs to go into the workforce and transform culture in the modern world.
+But it turns out that these abilities of thinking wisely and communicating effectively (the goals of the liberal arts) are precisely the most important skills a person needs to go into the workforce and transform.
 We have the tools to equip our children to confidently go out into the world as light and as God's agents, but we have lost them.
 Here at Trinity we are recovering these tools and have been amazed to give our children something that we never had.

 TCS is a member of the Association of Classical Christian Schools.